 Number of employees

+2022 2021

-2021 2020 Nil to HKD1,000,000 3 3
+Nil to HK\$1,000,000 1 3

-No bonuses have been paid to the Company's five highest paid employees for the years ended 31 December 2021 and 2020.
+No bonuses have been paid to the Company's five highest paid employees for the years ended 31 December 2022 and 2021.

-During the year, share options were granted to non-director and non-chief executive highest paid employees in respect of their services to the Group, further details of which are included in the disclosures in note 27 to the financial statements (2020: Nil).
+In prior years, share options were granted to certain non-director highest paid employees, further details of which are included in the disclosures in note 28 to the financial statements.
 The fair value of such options, which has been recognised in the consolidated statement of profit or loss and other comprehensive income over the vesting period, was determined as at the date of grant and the amount included in the financial statements for the current year is included in the above non-director and non-chief executive highest paid employees' remuneration disclosures.